OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 A Cloud Provisioning Model Based on vDCs
 ================================================================================

-A vDC is a fully-isolated virtual infrastructure environment where a Group of users, under the control of the vDC admin, can create and manage compute, storage and networking capacity.
+A vDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the vDC admin, can create and manage compute and storage capacity.
 The users in the vDC, including the vDC administrator, would only see the virtual resources and not the underlying physical infrastructure.
 The physical resources allocated by the cloud administrator to the vDC can be completely dedicated to the vDC, providing isolation at the physical level too.

-.. todo:: vDC administrator can create virtual networks?
+.. todo:: vDC administrator can create virtual networks, images, templates?

 The privileges of the vDC users and the administrator regarding the operations over the virtual resources created by other users can be configured.
 In a typical scenario the vDC administrator can create virtual networks, upload and create images and templates, and monitor other users virtual resources, while the users can only instantiate virtual machines to create their services.
 The administrators of the vDC have full control over resources and can also create new users in the vDC.